Celebration, Florida: Private

-There are private education options provided by the Montessori Academy of Celebration (K-8).
+There are private education options such as the Montessori Academy of Celebration, Creation Kids Village IB Diploma Programme School, and more.

 Private graduate education was once offered at Stetson University Celebration Campus.
 The Stetson Celebration campus was sold in 2018 with plans to convert it into offices.
 It was purchased again in 2021 with intent to open a medical school in the building.

 Library

 The Osceola Library System operates the West Osceola Branch Library in Celebration.

 Infrastructure

 Transportation

 In 2011, 91% of residents who work outside their homes drove to work.

 The two main roads going through the center of the Celebration's downtown area are Market Street and Front Street.
 Other streets in Celebration include: